-The Visual Arts at Oakwood gives students a comprehensive 360 degree education in art including the history of art, the various mediums and the how-to applications for them to explore and express their own creativity.
+The Visual Arts at Oakwood gives students a comprehensive 360-degree education in art including the history of art, the various mediums and the how-to applications for them to explore and express their own creativity often integrating topics from student core studies into the art studio projects.
 Students’ artwork is showcased throughout the school as well as in the community.
-Exhibit opportunities include The Greenville Museum of Art and Pitt County Arts Council at Emerge.
+Exhibit opportunities can include Spring School Art Show, The Greenville Museum of Art and Pitt County Arts Council at Emerge.

-In Middle School (4th - 7th grade), there are several goals of the art program:
+There are several goals of the Middle School art program:

-to plan lessons that pave the way for students to create their own art work
+- to offer lessons that pave the way for students to create their own art work

 - to strengthen students’ problem-solving and critical thinking skills